-Once enrolled at The Watershed School, parents or guardians will complete an “Intent to Reenroll” form in February for succeeding school years, and are expected to notify the school of any change in plans.
+Once enrolled at The Watershed School, parents or guardians will complete an “Intent to Reenroll” form in February for following school year and are expected to notify the school of any change in plans.

 If students withdraw from The Watershed School to attend another school, they are required to complete the application and lottery process again before readmission to the school.
-If a parent pulls a student mid year and puts them in a different school or home school and later on reapplies to Watershed School, the ability to use sibling preference cannot be used.
+If a parent pulls a student mid-year and puts them in a different school or homeschool and later on reapplies to Watershed School, the ability to use sibling preference cannot be used.
 They must go back into the lottery.
-If a student is withdrawn due to attendance violations they are put back in the lottery and loose the ability to use sibling preference to get back into Watershed.
+If a student is withdrawn due to attendance violations they are put back in the lottery and lose the ability to use sibling preference to get back into Watershed.